 What is the Business Diversity Subcabinet Community of Practice?

-It is a network for state procurement professionals to share best practices and ideas to increase utilization of certified minority-, women- and veteran-owned businesses.
-The Community of Practice has created an online resource directory to house the vetted best practices and tools to access, share and implement supplier diversity best practices.
-The Subcabinet has been beta testing items, and will be focusing on continuing to build and expand the Community of Practice.
+It is a network for state procurement professionals to share best practices and ideas to increase use of certified minority-, women- and veteran-owned businesses.
+The Community of Practice has created an online resource directory to house the vetted best practices and tools to access, share, and implement supplier diversity best practices.